rosettatype/legible-typography/_chapters_en/4-what-is-measured-and-how.md

 strong and 7 weak; 1 indicating cheap and 7 expensive.
-A set of scales using quite a lot of different paired adjectives is given to participants and a statistical technique (factor analysis) determines a smaller number of concepts which underpin all the other adjectives ratings.
+A set of scales using quite a lot of different paired adjectives is given to participants and a statistical technique (factor analysis) determines a smaller number of concepts which underpin all the other adjectives’ ratings.
 These describe the nature of the typefaces.

 <figure id="figure-4-9">